The Twelve Chairs (1970 film): Plot

-After traveling many miles and perpetrating numerous cons to pay for the lengthy enterprise, the two men return to Moscow where they discover the last chair; because the others contained no hidden treasure, this one must contain it all.
-It is located in a Palace of Culture, which is inconvenient due to the presence of so many witnesses.
+Vorobyaninov and Bender return to Moscow where they discover the last chair, which is located in a recreational centre for railway workers, which is inconvenient due to the presence of so many witnesses.
 Vorobyaninov and Bender return after closing time, entering through a window Bender secretly had unlocked earlier.

-At the moment of discovery, Bender carefully and quietly opens the chair cushion with his knife, but their hopes are dashed as it is found to be completely empty.
-Vorobyaninov is stunned and angry, but Bender laughs at the absurdity of the situation.
-A watchman finds them, and Vorobyaninov demands to know what happened to the jewels.
-"Look around you," the watchman answers, explaining that after the jewels were accidentally found, they were used to finance construction of the grand building in which they stand.
+Bender carefully and quietly opens the chair cushion, only to be found empty.
+A watchman finds them and Vorobyaninov demands to know what happened to the jewels.
+The watchman explains that the jewels they accidentally found was used to finance construction of the recreation centre.
 Driven into a sudden rage, Vorobyaninov smashes the chair to pieces and assaults the officer whom the watchman has summoned.
 After admonishing him for hitting a policeman, Bender leads the way and they escape into the night.

-At the end of his patience, demoralized and bankrupted, Bender proposes that he and Vorobyaninov go their separate ways.
-In a desperate attempt to keep Bender from leaving, Vorobyaninov flings the remains of the last chair into the air, and collapses to the ground feigning an epileptic seizure; this is an act they had previously rehearsed as part of a con.
-Attracted by the crowd and understanding what Vorobyaninov is doing, Bender calls for the crowd's attention and begs the passers-by to give generously to this sad and stricken man.
-Using simple gestures without uttering a word, the two men cement their partnership in crime.
+The next day, Bender proposes that he and Vorobyaninov go their separate ways, since they are already targeted by the authorities.
+In a desperate attempt to keep Bender from leaving, Vorobyaninov flings the remains of the last chair into the air, and collapses to the ground feigning an epileptic seizure, a con they used during their travels.
+Attracted by the crowd and understanding what Vorobyaninov is doing, Bender calls for the crowd's attention and begs the passers-by to give generously.
+Using simple gestures, the two men cement their partnership in crime.